ikanyu/student_registry/README.md

 ## Setup local environment
 **Prerequisite**:
-- Docker: mysql setup and database creation required for the API
+- Docker: Mysql setup and database creation required for the API.
+Does not include the setup of Node API.
 - Node

 ```sh